 Select Page

-Homes.com recently put RESO Standards to the test.
-What was the real business value of RESO Data Standards?
-Homes.com findings shed some serious light on this subject.
+Homes.com put RESO standards to the test by asking: What is the real business value of RESO Data Standards?
+Their findings have been published as a white paper. | VIEW WHITE PAPER

-What Homes.com did
+What Homes.com Did

 • Time to integrate new MLS feeds in existing products and services

-• Time to convert existing MLS feeds from non-standard to RESO Standards
+• Time to convert existing MLS feeds from nonstandard to RESO standards

-• Time to update established MLS feeds to RESO Standards
+• Time to update established MLS feeds to RESO standards

 • Time to troubleshoot listing issues